SquareHole/disapyr-site/README.md

 - **Perfect Forward Secrecy**: Each secret uses unique encryption parameters
 - **Secure Deletion**: Overwritten with NULL after retrieval; minimal metadata (timestamps) may remain briefly for abuse prevention and cleanup

+- **Theming**: All styling uses CSS custom properties for dark/light mode in `site/app/globals.css`.
+- **UI/UX**: Quick-pick expiry chips, accessible focus states, and responsive design are implemented throughout the frontend.

 ### Scheduled Cleanup

 This project includes an automated cleanup task to remove stale data:

 - Deletes rows where `expires_at < now()`
 - Deletes rows with `retrieved_at` older than 7 days

+**Implementation note:** The cleanup function (`site/netlify/functions/cleanupExpired.js`) uses `RETURNING 1` in SQL to count deleted rows, avoiding schema mismatches if `id` is not present.

 You can configure scheduling either in code (see `site/netlify/functions/cleanupExpired.js` with `export const config = { schedule: '@hourly' }`) or via `site/netlify.toml` using `[[scheduled.functions]]` with a cron expression.
 - **Time-based Expiration**: Automatic cleanup of expired secrets